-- Shooting stands must be in a STRAIGHT LINE for safety to each shooter.
+- 1. Shooting stands must be in a STRAIGHT LINE for safety to each shooter.
 The stands must be not less than three (3) yards or more than six (6) yards apart from center to center. - 2.
-The trap placement and target flight paths must be arranged with safety in mind as follows: - a.
+The trap placement and target flight paths must be arranged with safety in mind as follows. - a.
 Rabbit target: This target can be presented in a variety of ways such as a straight crosser with a minimum distance of seven (7) yards and a maximum distance of 25 yards (18 yards is recommended).
 This target can also be thrown as a chandelle.
 A quartering rabbit target should be set at a minimum of seven (7) yards at its closest point to the nearest shooting cage if the target is quartering away. - b.
-Vertical target (Springing teal): This target can be thrown in a variety of ways such as going up and out, up and in as well as from the side while keeping safety in mind.
+Vertical target (Springing teal): This target can be thrown in a variety of ways such as going up and out, up and in as well as from the side while keeping safety in mind. - c.
+Quartering targets: These targets can be thrown as edged targets or looping top or belly targets.
+Can also be thrown as a chandelle.

-- c.
-Quartering targets: These targets can be thrown as edged targets or looping top or belly targets. - d.
-Crossing target: This target can be thrown as an edged target such as a high or low house skeet target or as a looping target with the targets' top or belly showing. - e.
+- d.
+Crossing target: This target can be thrown as an edged target such as a high or low house skeet target or as a looping target with the targets' top or belly showing.
+Can also be thrown as a chandelle. - e.
 Incoming target: This target can come from any angle and at any reasonable height as long as the target or its broken pieces do not create a safety hazard to shooters or spectators. - f.
+Outgoing target: This target can be set on either side of the 5 cages or may be in front of the cages.
+If in front, the machine should be no more than 5 yards from the front of the cages. - g.
 Tower target: This target may be used but not required.
 If thrown, a tower target should come from behind at any angle with a flight path of not less than twelve (12) feet above ground level. - 3.
-For safety reasons, all traps must be placed in a position that prevents broken targets from hitting competitors or causing competitors gun to be pointed in an unsafe direction either when at the hold point or firing at a target.
+For safety reasons, all traps must be placed in a position that prevents broken targets from hitting competitors or spectators or cause a competitor's gun to be pointed in an unsafe direction either when at the hold point or firing at a target.
 Traps placed too close to the shooting stand line can create a serious hazard.
 Trap placement is vital in ensuring safety to all.
 A trap placed in front of any shooting stand must be at a minimum of five (5) yards in front of the shooting line.
 Any trap placed to the side or behind the shooting stands must be placed at a safe distance so that any person will not be hit with the target or a broken piece of a target as it leaves the trap.
-All traps must be at a sufficient distance so as to prevent competitors from selecting a hold point too close to any other person or in the direction of any other person.
+All traps must be at a sufficient distance to prevent competitors from selecting a hold point too close to any other person or in the direction of any other person.